Construction of orientable sequences in $O(1)$-amortized time per bit: Introduction

 \section{Introduction}

-Orientable sequences were introduced by Dai, Martin, Robshaw, and Wild~\cite{Dai} with applications related to robotic position sensing.
+Orientable sequences were introduced by Burns and Mitchell~\cite{BM} and studied by Dai, Martin, Robshaw, and Wild~\cite{Dai} with applications related to robotic position sensing.
 In particular, consider an autonomous robot with limited sensors.
 To determine its location on a cyclic track labeled with black and white squares, the robot scans a window of $n$ squares directly beneath it.
-For the position \emph{and} orientation to be uniquely determined, the track must designed with the property that each length $n$ window can appear at most once in \emph{either direction}.
+For the position \emph{and} orientation to be uniquely determined, the track must be designed with the property that each length $n$ window can appear at most once in \emph{either direction}.
 A cyclic binary sequence (track) with such a property is called an \defo{orientable sequence} of order $n$ (an $\OS(n)$).
 By this definition, an orientable sequence does not contain a length-$n$ substring that is a palindrome.

 \begin{exam} Consider $\mathcal{S}=001011$.
 In the forward direction, including the wraparound, $\mathcal{S}$ contains the six 5-tuples $00101$, $01011$, $10110$, $01100$, $11001$, and $10010$; in the reverse direction $\mathcal{S}$ contains $11010$, $10100$, $01001$, $10011$, $00110$, and $01101$.
 Since each substring is unique, $\mathcal{S}$ is an $\OS(5)$ with length (period) six. \end{exam}